Skip to main content

 Find out whether your facility is exempt from filing the report

-Use the following worksheet to find out whether your facility needs to file one or both parts of the annual report.
+Use the following worksheet to determine whether your facility needs to file one or both parts of the annual report.

 Definitions of "facility" and "owner"